LLM-MINE: Large Language Model based Alzheimer's Disease and Related Dementias Phenotypes Mining from Clinical Notes: Method

-\modelname\ directly takes in raw clinical notes without any domain-specific preprocessing, tokenization, or concept normalization.
+\header{LLM-based Dementia Phenotype Mining Framework.} We propose \modelname \ (\textbf{LLM}-based de\textbf{M}ent\textbf{I}a phe\textbf{N}otyp\textbf{E} mining), a modular framework for extracting ADRD-related phenotypes from unstructured clinical notes.
+Figure~\ref{fig:framework} illustrates the overall pipeline.
+We use gemma-3-12b-it~\cite{gemmateam2025gemma3technicalreport}, an open-source instruction-tuned LLM whose parameters have been pre-trained on a massive amount of textual corpus including biomedical literature, public clinical databases, and general web data. \modelname\ directly takes in raw clinical notes without any domain-specific preprocessing, tokenization, or concept normalization.
 Unlike traditional NLP pipelines that depend on handcrafted rules or tailored vocabulary mappings, \modelname\ leverages the broad medical knowledge encoded during pre-training to generalize across diverse note formats, abbreviations, and institution-specific clinical language.
-However, the average length of the clinical notes in our dataset often exceeds the model's maximum context window.
-To address this, we partition each note into chunks at sentence boundaries, prompt the model to extract phenotypes from each chunk independently, and take the union of all extracted phenotypes across chunks to produce the final phenotype profile for that note.
+As the average length of the clinical notes in our dataset often exceeds the model's maximum context window, we partition each note into chunks at sentence boundaries, prompt the model to extract phenotypes from each chunk independently, and take the union of all extracted phenotypes across chunks to produce the final phenotype profile for that note.
 This chunking strategy ensures that no sentence is truncated mid-span, preserving local clinical context within each extraction call.

 We frame phenotype extraction as a user-defined classification-style task rather than open-ended generation.
 For each phenotype category $\mathbf{P}_i$, the model is instructed to select only from a user-customizable candidate phenotypes defined in the phenotype lists, outputting a comma-separated list of present phenotypes or \texttt{`none'} if none are mentioned.
 This design choice reflects a deliberate trade-off between flexibility and controllability: while open generation would allow the model to capture phenotypic descriptions in its own terms, constraining the output space to a fixed vocabulary ensures consistent, structured results that can be directly mapped to binary feature vectors without post-processing.
 This approach also suppresses the model's tendency to produce explanatory reasoning that, while potentially useful for interpretability, introduces parsing complexity and increases the risk of hallucinations.
 While this comes at the cost of output interpretability, the constrained output form yields more accurate extractions, reduces output token cost, and facilitates downstream aggregation.